filipporomani/securedb/README.md

 The `write_many(payload)` function allows you to write many values in a single time.
 `payload is a dictionary with all the values you need to insert:
 `{key: value, key1: value1, key2: value2}` etc.
-There isn't any limit regarding the size of the dictionary; theoretically you can write an infinite amount of values at the same time.
+There isn't any limit regarding the size of the input dictionary.

 ## Deleting
 ### delete()